waldur/waldur-helpdesk-sync/README.md

 REQUEST_TRACKER_TOKEN - token for access. see http://your_rt.domen/Prefs/AuthTokens.html
 REQUEST_TRACKER_QUEUE - queue for sync to waldur (only tickets with status REQUEST_TRACKER_IMPORT_STATUS will be syncronisated)
 REQUEST_TRACKER_IMPORT_STATUS - issue status to import from RT to Waldur.
-Default: 'new' REQUEST_TRACKER_IMPORTED_STATUS - issue status that will be used after import.
-Default: 'open'
+Default: 'new' REQUEST_TRACKER_RESOLVED_STATUS - resolved issue status.
+Default: 'resolved'

 WALDUR_API_URL - URL of Waldur
 WALDUR_API_TOKEN - token for access. see http://your_waldur.domen/profile/manage/